DSOlab/ggdatetime/README.md

 ## Introduction

-ggdatetime is a C++ library to assist Geodesy and GNSS-processing related fields.
+ggdatetime is a C++ library to assist date and time - related computations in Geodesy related fields.

 ## Compilation / Installation